Abhishek-Kraj/fabric-capacity-autoscaling/DEPLOYMENT-GUIDE.md

 **What happens automatically:**
 - ✅ All Azure resources created
-- ✅ Function code downloaded from GitHub
+- ✅ Function code downloaded from **your GitHub fork**
 - ✅ Managed identity configured
 - ✅ All role assignments set up

-> **🔒 Security Note:** Function App downloads code directly from GitHub.
-For production deployments, consider forking the repository and updating the `WEBSITE_RUN_FROM_PACKAGE` URL to your fork.
+> **🔒 Security Benefit:** The code runs from your fork, giving you complete control and isolation from the original repository.

 ---